digital-ai/release-integration-sdk-workshop/troubleshooting.md

 java.lang.NullPointerException: Could not find a type definition associated with type [containerExamples.BaseTask]
 ```

+This is usually caused by a plugin with incorrect an `type-definitions.yaml` file

-The easiest is to reset the dev environment by doing
+The easiest way is to simply reset the dev environment by doing

     docker compose down
     docker compose up -d --build

-Unfortunately you will lose your work
+Unfortunately you will lose your work!

-XXX Rewrite / expand
+(We are currently working on ways to prevent this situation)

+## My task doesn't show up in the Add task menu

+* Refresh your browser

+## My task shows up but properties are missing

+* Refresh your browser